 The Pilchard Inn has stood on Burgh Island since the 14th century and is classed as one of the oldest pubs that is still licensed in the country.

-Devon has a long history of shipwrecking, where locals used to entice ships onto the rocky shore and profit from the wreck.
+Devon has a long history of wrecking, where locals used to entice ships onto the rocky shore and profit from the wreck.

 A famous seafaring smuggler operating from the island was Tom Crocker.
-He had a tunnel which ran from the Pilchard Inn to a cave on the island’s western shore.
+He had a tunnel that ran from the Pilchard Inn to a cave on the island’s western shore.

 It was here he could shift his contraband away from the customs officers.
 One day they caught Tom Crocker and, shot him on the porch of the inn.